-I sought the right in battle might Hooray!

-and often was our might so right

-(hooray!) the enemy's land was ours to run; but still the score was won to none, and a leg became undone. () and to file ()
+I sought the right in battle might Hooray! and often was our might so right (hooray!) the enemy's land was ours to run; but still the score was won to none, and a leg became undone.

-So now I call my calling nought il, enthur of Jourthan Cape

-The world's all mine that comes unsought that's what! all low on't apply more particular
+So now I call my calling nought So what!
+The world's all mine that comes unsought that's what!
 Now that it's song and sup all day, come clink 'n' drink me all the way these lees to the last hooray!
-This classification would also be therein